Fewnity/Xenity-Engine/Web site sources/src/limitations.md

 ### In game UI

-There is no image and button component.
+There is no gamepad support for UI menus.

 ### Lighting